 Compliance With GDPR in America

 Compliance with the GDPR is compulsory for any business that collects personal information on anyone residing in the EU or greater EEA.
 This data can range from the simple collection of IP addresses from those visiting your website or network, to the collection of more specific and identifying personal information such as names and email addresses.
 Being extra-territorial in scope, this regulation even applies to companies outside of these areas that have no direct operations within these regions.

 GDPR United States Enforcement

 Article 50 of the GDPR outlines the guidelines for cooperation and enforcement of the regulation among the larger international community.
 In Europe, enforcement is led by numerous supervisory authorities throughout the EEA.
 Internationally, mutual assistance treaties and other mechanisms are used to get local regulators to force violators into compliance and to levy any fines or additional punishments if necessary.
 US-based organizations have been collectively fined over $400 million dollars for various violations of the GDPR since 2018.

 The GDPR applies to any US company that collects any personal data of anyone in the EU, regardless if that business has any direct operations in the EU or greater EEA.
 As mentioned, this personal data can range from metadata such as IP and MAC addresses to more personally identifiable information such as contact information and even biometrics.

-The GDPR utilizes the term "data subject" as reference to the individual whose data is being collected.
+The GDPR utilizes the term "data subject" as a reference to the individual whose data is being collected.
 Based on most interpretations of the law, the applicability of the GDPR is based on where the data subject is located at the time of collection and isn't necessarily tied to any citizenship or nationality.
 This means that generally speaking, the GDPR would apply to a US citizen who is in the EU at the time of collection, but not an EU citizen that is in the US.

 GDPR Compliance US: What Does My Business Need To Do?